lickorice/lickorice.github.io/content/Posts/20250905-food-for-thought.md

 Photo taken from [Reddit (/u/iemwanofit)](https://www.reddit.com/r/filipinofood/comments/1cwnh31/do_you_like_mayo_in_sisig/)
 # The *sisig question*

-As a [[kapampangan-people|Kapampangan]], I often get asked about my thoughts on [[sisig]]—would I like it with mayonnaise; with an egg; or even on a hot, sizzling plate?
+As a [[kapampangan-people|Kapampangan]], I often get asked about my thoughts on [[sisig]]—would I like it with mayonnaise; with egg; or even served sizzling, on a hot plate?
 To give you the short answer: **I honestly don't care, as long as it tastes good.**

 Saying that may draw the ire of a big number of *[[kabalen|kabalens]]* who hold *very strong views* on what "true" sisig is.